dekuNukem/duckyPad-Pro/doc/kit_assembly.md

 Peel off OLED screen protector.

-Match the `D-Shape` on the knob to the shaft
+Match the `D-Cutout` on the knob to the shaft

 Push all the way down, make sure it bottoms out.